Skip to Content

 Other Containers

-Other interesting containers could include wooden cigar boxes, homemade tote bags, and more.
+Other interesting containers could include wooden cigar boxes, homemade tote bags, an old candle jar and more.
 Simply put cookies inside things other people will love.
 This is a delightful way to increase the joy and the gift – tucking homemade cookies into something else that might feel (but probably isn’t) humble.

 A red tin with holiday ornament designs holds an assortment of cookies.
 Text overlay reads: Creative Cookie Packaging.

-Homemade cookies are in and of themselves an amazing gift.
-They truly don’t need much wrapping to be better, it just feels nicer to give someone we love a pretty package.
+Homemade cookies are in and of themselves an amazing gift, and not just holiday cookies and other special occasions.
+Cookie gifts truly don’t need much wrapping to be better, it just feels nicer to give someone we love a pretty package.

-However, the baking and putting together along with other obligations mean that time is often short.
+However, the entire process of gifting cookies, from baking to packaging, along with other obligations mean that time is often short.
 Do the best you can but remember that creative cookie packaging can be simple and yet lovely at the same time.

 Thanks for sharing!